Herbert Jenkins photographs

 Repository Details

-Part of the Kenan Research Center at the Atlanta History Center Repository
+Part of the Kenan Research Center at Atlanta History Center Repository